 Learn and practice the seven Leave No Trace principles.
+Plan ahead and prepare.
 Carry out what you have carried in.
 Do not leave gear, food, or other items at lean-tos and campsites.
-Do not litter.
 Take the free online Leave No Trace course here.

 BE PREPARED!
 Start slow, gain experience.
 Carry proper safety equipment and weather protection and bring plenty of water and lights, and a map.
 When on the trail, stay together, monitor the time, and be prepared to turn back.
 Be prepared to spend an unplanned night in the woods in cold temperatures.
 Accidents happen to the most experienced people.
 Always carry food, a space blanket, emergency whistle, first aid kit, fire making tools, extra clothing layers and socks, a map and compass, and the knowledge to use them.
 Inform someone of your itinerary and before entering the backcountry or launching a boat check the National Weather Service watches, warnings, and advisories here.
 Follow Adirondack weather forecasts at Burlington and Albany and consult the High Elevation, Recreation, or Lake Champlain forecasts.

 New York State Department of Environmental Conservation Forest Rangers respond to search and rescue incidents in the Adirondacks.
 Working with other state agencies, local emergency response organizations and volunteer search and rescue groups, Forest Rangers locate and extract lost, injured or distressed people from the Adirondack backcountry.